 Using the Insert Function Button Option

 You can use the insert button command of Excel to write formulas in a cell.
-In this way, you can get the idea about the functions and arguments you are using.
+In this way, you can get an idea about the functions and arguments you are using.
 Let`s say we want to perform the same calculation.
-Instead of writing the whole formula click on to the cell in which you want your formula to be placed and then click on to Insert Function option under the Formulas tab.
+Instead of writing the whole formula click on the cell in which you want your formula to be placed and then click on to Insert Function option under the Formulas tab.
 In the Insert Function dialogue box select Math & Trig and under the Select a function drop-down menu select SUM and press OK.

 After Selecting the SUM option, you will see it will ask for arguments to be entered.
 Select the range in the functions argument dialogue box.